 Plant and equipment is reviewed for indicators of impairment or changes in circumstances that indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset is carrying and the recoverable is under the carrying and the recoverable is the carrying and the recoverable is the carrying and the carrying and the recoverable is the carrying and the carrying
+An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.